Bhiwandi Road railway station

-Bhiwandi Road is a railway station in Mumbai, India, on the Vasai Road–Diva–Panvel route of the Central Railway, of the Mumbai Suburban Railway network.
+Bhiwandi Road is a railway station in Thane, India, on the Vasai Road–Diva–Panvel route of the Central Railway, of the Mumbai Suburban Railway network.
 The Bhiwandi station lies on the Vasai–Diva corridor, between the Western Line and Central line.
 A Mainline (MEMU) service runs from Diva to Vasai.
-Computerised reservation services has been installed at this station obviating the need to go to Kalyan to for tickets.
+Computerised reservation services has been installed at this station obviating the need to go to Kalyan for tickets.